tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/游戏数据库 Tcaplus/常见问题/信息咨询类_intl_en.md

 <span id="41"></span>
 ### Does TcaplusDB support data removal?
 TcaplusDB supports table-level data removal, where the data is removed according to the last time it is written.
-TcaplusDB also supports key-level data removal, and to use this feature, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) and select **Other** on the **Select the related product** page.

 <span id="43"></span>
 ### What are the data structures of TcaplusDB?